 And it isn’t just about individuals; there’s a growing realization that workplace culture drives wellbeing, too.

-Here are five strategies to help your organization create a more supportive, mental health-friendly work environment.
+Here are five strategies to help your organization create a more supportive, mental health-friendly workplace environment.

 1. Provide accessible mental health resources